-Rycals and the RYR-1 Foundation
+Rycals and The RYR-1 Foundation

-As you may be aware, Rycals are a new class of drugs that have shown potential benefits in treating patients with RYR-1 muscle disease.
+As you may be aware, Rycals are a class of drugs that have shown potential benefits in treating patients with RYR-1 muscle disease.
 Rycals received “Orphan Drug Designation” by the FDA in August 2018.

-In addition, this study was also the basis for the receipt of a “Bench to Bedside Award” from the NIH.
+In addition, this research was also the basis for the receipt of a “Bench to Bedside Award” from the NIH.
 The NIH grant of $150,000 helped defray costs of the human clinical trial.